AfolabiOlajide/PolyHackNFT/README.md

 After installing the dependencies and must have gone through the smart contract, you need some specific things before you move forward.

--   You need to get your own RPC provider you can get it after you must have signed up with [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/), for this project I used Alchemy i'll advice you do also.
+-   You need to get your own Node provider you can get it after you must have signed up with [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/), for this project I used Alchemy i'll advice you do also.
 Create a new Application or project on the website and copy the RPC url of that project.
 -   Create a .env file in your root directory that is where we will be storing sensitive information like your private key for your wallet, your RPC link and also your PolygonScan API key.
 -   The third thing you are going to need is your Polygon API key, you can get that when you signUp to [PolygonScan](https://polygonscan.com/).
 Then go to your profile and Navigate your way to the API-KEYs section, add a new API key and copy the key.
 -   Export your private key from your metamask wallet or which ever EVM compatible wallet you are using.